vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/2-vector-stores.md

 You should see the two Milvus applications, one for `test` and one for `prod` being automatically deployed by Argo CD to their respective namespaces.

-> **💡 Deployment Note**: We're using **standalone deployments** of Milvus with default configurations, which are perfect for development and educational environments.
-Both test and prod environments provide the full vector database functionality needed for your RAG systems while keeping resource usage reasonable for learning purposes.
+> **💡 Deployment Note**: We're using **standalone deployments** of Milvus with default configurations, which are perfect for test and prod environments.
+Both provide the full vector database functionality needed for your RAG systems while keeping resource usage reasonable for learning purposes.

 ### 🖼️ Explore Milvus with Attu Web Interface